-About the Images on the Plant Delights Nursery Inc. Website
+About the Images on the Plant Delights Nursery Inc./Juniper Level Botanic Garden Website

-All of the images on the Plant Delights Nursery Inc. website or photo gallery were taken by Tony and Anita Avent unless otherwise identified.
+All of the images on the Plant Delights Nursery Inc. website or photo gallery were taken by Tony and Anita Avent and the late Alan Galloway unless otherwise identified.
 These images are copyrighted and cannot be used for any purpose without express permission from PDN.
 If you request the use of an image for which we do not own the copyright, we will refer you to the copyright owner.
-Please send all image use requests to email@example.com.
+Please send all image use requests to firstname.lastname@example.org.

 So, why should we care if you steal or use our images for free?
 Stealing intellectual property is the same as breaking into someone's home...only easier.
 The results are the same... you benefit through illegally obtaining and using something which is not yours.
 We often hear, 'I didn't use the images for malicious purposes.'
 Ah yes, the old Robin Hood theory...steal from the haves for use by the have-nots.
 These cases haven't held up too well in court.
 No matter how you spin it, it's stealing.